 Black Seed Oil Benefits, Uses & Buying Guide (Australia 2025)

 Why is black seed oil — sometimes called “liquid gold” — gaining momentum in Australian wellness circles?
-The short answer: it combines centuries of traditional use with growing scientific interest, and consumers are turning to it for both internal and topical benefits.
-In fact, the Australian black seed oil market is projected to grow from USD 1.3 million in 2024 to USD 2.2 million by 2030, expanding at a CAGR of 8.7% as more people explore its uses in supplements, skin care, and hair care.
+The short answer: it blends centuries of traditional use with growing scientific interest, and Australians are turning to it for both internal and topical benefits.
+Local demand is rising across supplements, skincare and hair care, helped by wider access to cold-pressed, organic options and a steady stream of early research.

 What Is Black Seed Oil?